Boccca2014/CodeGra.de/docs/user/overview.rst

 Creating a new account
 ~~~~~~~~~~~~~~~~~~~~~~~
-A CodeGrade account has to be created in order to use CodeGrade and follow
+You must have a CodeGrade account in order to use CodeGrade and follow courses.
+If your CodeGrade instance is linked with a Learning Management System (LMS)
+a new account will automatically be registered when you visit your first
+CodeGrade assignment in your LMS.

-courses.
-This can be done by navigating to your institute's CodeGrade site
+Otherwise you can create an account by navigating to your institute's CodeGrade
-(e.g. uva.codegra.de) and clicking the 'Register' button.
+site (e.g. uva.codegra.de) and clicking the 'Register' button.
+Here you can
-Here you can register a new account by entering your full name,
+register a new account by entering your full name, a valid e-mail address and
-valid e-mail address and a password.
-Also a unique username has to be chosen to
+a password.
+Also a unique username has to be chosen to finish registration,
-finish registration, please keep in mind that this username cannot be changed
+please keep in mind that this username cannot be changed after your
-after your registration is complete.
+registration is complete.

 You are now registered and logged in to CodeGrade!

 Logging in to an existing account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you already have a CodeGrade account, you can use this to log in to the online environment.
 After clicking the 'Login' button, enter your username and password and click 'Login'.
 You are now logged in to CodeGrade!

-Use the 'Forgot password' button in the case you have forgotten your password.
-After entering your username, a temporary link will be e-mailed which allows you to reset your password.
-Please consult your institute in the case of a forgotten username or wrong e-mail address.
+Click 'Forgot password' in the case you have forgotten your password.
+After entering your username, a temporary link will be sent in an e-mail which allows you to reset your password.
+Please consult your institute in the case of a forgotten username or an incorrect e-mail address.

 .. note:: Please check your spam filter if no e-mail is received shortly after the request.